-Total arrears of rent at 31 March 2012 amounted to £374K (£402K for 2010/11).
-An amount of £435K (£653K for 2010/11) was held as provision for bad debts; this covers rent arrears and all other debts outstanding to the Housing Revenue Account.
-The decrease in provision this year is directly attributable to the higher number of write off of debt mainly relating to rechargeable repairs and tenants rent arrears.
+Total arrears of rent at 31 March 2013 amounted to £437K (£374K for 2011/12).
+An amount of £477K (£435K for 2011/12) was held as provision for bad debts; this covers rent arrears and all other debts outstanding to the Housing Revenue Account.
+The increase in provision this year is mainly relating to rechargeable repairs £73K which is offset against a reduction in other debts amounting to £31K resulting in a net increase of £42K.
 This represents allowances of 95% for arrears from former tenants and 25% for arrears from current tenants and leaseholders, in addition to 95% of other outstanding debts.